RichuanLi2021/Study_Buddy/README.md

 ### Issues with tailwind version
-1. if you receive the Error: "Use process(css).then(cb) to work with async plugins" Check the version of installed tailwindcss in package.json if it is above version 3.3.2, you need to downgrade it to 3.3.2 by doing:
+1. if you receive the Error: "Use process(css).then(cb) to work with async plugins" Check the version of installed tailwindcss in package.json if it is above version 3.3.2, you need to downgrade it to 3.3.2 nativewind version has to be v2.0.11:

 ```
 npm install tailwindcss@3.3.2 --save-dev

+npm install nativewind@2.0.11
 ```

+* npm list nativewind run this command to check if there are mutiple version installed.

 2. tailwindcss configuration can be found at:
 * [TextColor](https://tailwindcss.com/docs/text-color)